hartwigmedical/actin/algo/README.md

-AND | indicates that all combined rules should be TRUE in order to PASS OR | indicates that either of combined rules should be TRUE in order to PASS NOT | indicates that the rule should not be TRUE in order to PASS WARN_ON_FAIL | indicates that a warning should be displayed in case of FAIL and resolves to PASS_BUT_WARN
+AND | indicates that all combined rules should be TRUE in order to PASS OR | indicates that either of combined rules should be TRUE in order to PASS NOT | indicates that the rule should not be TRUE in order to PASS WARN_ON_PASS | indicates that a warning should be displayed in case of PASS and resolves to PASS_BUT_WARN

 Some rules require an additional configuration parameter ("X") that can be set to match the requirements of each trial.
 The following rules are available: